egage/EVMP/README.md

 ## Introduction

-This github repo presents analyses of data collected as part of the elk-vegetation monitoring program from 2006-2018.
+This github repo contains code analyzing data collected as part of the elk-vegetation monitoring program from 2006-2018.
-Consultations between CSU scientists and NPS staff in the summer 2018 will be used to determine whether any new analyses are needed to determine the status of willow, aspen, and upland sites on the elk winter range, particularly considering changes induced by the Fern Lake fire and expansion of moose.

-The final product of proposed project will be an NPS Natural Resources Report detailing:
+The final product of the project will be an NPS Natural Resources Report detailing:

 1. Statistical methods used to analyze data
 2. Changes to sampling protocols, site locations, or major events affecting monitoring sites over the study period
 3. Observed results and interpretation of these results in the context of the objectives of the EVMP.

-CSU will also provide annotated R code for all statistical analyses along with training so that the analyses can be repeated by NPS managers and repeated using data collected in the future.
+In addition to annotated R code for all statistical analyses, CSU will provide training so that the analyses can be repeated by NPS managers and repeated using data collected in the future.
 A presentation of the results of the analysis will be made to park managers in late 2019 or early 2020.

-Rocky Mountain National Park will be responsible for providing clean electronic copies (MS Excel or MS Access) of all data collected from 2006-2018, electronic copies of all site photos taken in 2018, and baseline photos and data from any sites added since 2013.
+Rocky Mountain National Park will be responsible for providing clean electronic copies (MS Excel or similar) of all data collected from 2006-2018, electronic copies of all site photos taken in 2018, and baseline photos and data from any sites added since 2013.

 All data shall be in the same format across years and be checked fully for data quality by checking electronic data against field data.
 All notes detailing circumstances that may affect data quality or consistency will be provided to CSU.
 RMNP shall also provide notes on any known major events (fires, floods, etc.) that have affected monitoring sites since their establishment and any relevant GIS data files necessary to complete the analysis.

 CSU will also consult with park biologists and resource managers to assist with creating appropriate strategies to deal with 1) establishing willow sites in the Kawuneeche Valley and 2) dealing with increased herbivory on the elk winter range resulting from range expansion by moose.

 ### Products